Category: Africa

 • The Masquerades of Amune

-Masquerades in Umukwu-Amune Today was the Masquerade’s Day in Amune, Ovim.
-I was on a visit when I came across this masquerade band.
-In a situation, one comes across the masquerades face to face; it is crucial to ‘acknowledge or plead’ with them by calling out their names; if you desire not to be whipped.…
+Masquerades in Umukwu-Amune Today was Masquerade Day in Amune, Ovim.
+I was visiting when I encountered a masquerade band.
+When you come face to face with a masquerade, it’s crucial to ‘acknowledge or plead’ with them by calling out their names if you want to avoid being whipped.
+Sometimes, offering gifts can help you get…

 • A Big No To Wild Bush Burning